jchin1968/presentations/deck/automated-testing/overview/slides.md

 Feature: Online Shopping
   In order to shop online
   As a customer
-  I want to be able to add items to a cart and checkout
+  I want to add items to a cart and checkout

   Scenario: Add to shopping cart
     Given I am on the page "catalog/cameras"